neptune-ai/neptune-sklearn/README.md

-# Neptune + Scikit-Learn Integration
+# Neptune + Scikit-learn Integration

-Experiment tracking, model registry, data versioning, and live model monitoring for Scikit-Learn (Sklearn) trained models.
+Experiment tracking, model registry, data versioning, and live model monitoring for Scikit-learn (Sklearn) trained models.

 ## What will you get with this integration?